magesh786/machine-learning-practice/README.md

 K-Means calculates a centroid for every cluster.

 The project converts the scaled cluster centers back to the original feature scale to make them easier to interpret.

+👥 Day 08 — Customer Segmentation using DBSCAN
+📌 Project Overview

+Welcome to Day 8 of my 30-Day Machine Learning Journey.

+In Day 7, I explored K-Means Clustering.

+For Day 8, I continued with Unsupervised Learning by exploring DBSCAN — Density-Based Spatial Clustering of Applications with Noise.

+DBSCAN groups points based on density and can identify points that do not belong to any cluster as noise.

+🎯 Objective

+The main objectives of this project are:

+Understand DBSCAN
+Learn density-based clustering
+Perform customer segmentation
+Apply feature scaling
+Understand eps
+Understand min_samples
+Detect noise and outliers
+Calculate Silhouette Score
+Visualize customer clusters
+Analyze cluster characteristics
+🧠 Machine Learning Concept
+Unsupervised Learning

+Unsupervised Learning discovers patterns or structures in data without predefined target labels.

+Density-Based Clustering

+DBSCAN identifies dense regions of data and separates them from sparse regions.

+Unlike K-Means, DBSCAN does not require the number of clusters to be specified beforehand.

+🤖 Algorithm — DBSCAN

+DBSCAN uses two important parameters:

+eps

+Defines the maximum distance for two points to be considered neighbors.

+min_samples

+Defines the minimum number of points required to form a dense region.

+The model used in this project is:

+DBSCAN(
+    eps=0.45,
+    min_samples=8
+)
+⭐ Important DBSCAN Feature — Noise Detection

+One of the major advantages of DBSCAN is its ability to identify noise or outlier points.

+DBSCAN represents noise using:

+Cluster = -1

+Therefore, points labeled -1 in this project are treated as detected outliers.

+📊 Dataset

+This educational project uses a generated customer dataset containing:

+Customer ID
+Age
+Annual Income
+Spending Score

+Additional unusual customer records are included to demonstrate DBSCAN's ability to identify potential outliers.

+Features Used
+Feature	Description
+Age	Customer age
+Annual Income	Annual income
+Spending Score	Customer spending behavior

+Customer_ID is used only as an identifier and is not used for clustering.

+🛠️ Technologies Used
+Python
+NumPy
+Pandas
+Matplotlib
+Seaborn
+Scikit-learn
+Google Colab
+Jupyter Notebook
+🔄 Project Workflow
+Create Customer Dataset
+        ↓
+Explore Data
+        ↓
+Check Missing Values
+        ↓
+Select Features
+        ↓
+Feature Scaling
+        ↓
+Create DBSCAN Model
+        ↓
+Perform Clustering
+        ↓
+Identify Noise
+        ↓
+Calculate Silhouette Score
+        ↓
+Visualize Clusters
+        ↓
+Analyze Clusters
+        ↓
+Export Results
+⚙️ Feature Scaling

+DBSCAN is distance-based, so feature scaling is important.

+The project uses StandardScaler:

+scaler = StandardScaler()

+X_scaled = scaler.fit_transform(X)

+This places the features on a comparable scale before clustering.

+🔍 DBSCAN Parameters
+eps

+Controls the neighborhood radius around each data point.

+min_samples

+Controls the minimum number of nearby samples required to form a dense region.

+Changing these parameters can significantly affect:

+Number of clusters
+Number of noise points
+Cluster structure
+📈 Visualizations

+The project generates:

+1. Original Customer Data

+Shows the customer distribution before clustering.

+2. DBSCAN Customer Segmentation

+Shows customers grouped into DBSCAN clusters.

+3. Age vs Spending Score

+Shows how age and spending behavior relate to discovered clusters.

+4. Cluster Distribution

+Shows the number of customers in each cluster.

+📊 Silhouette Score

+The project calculates the Silhouette Score for non-noise points when at least two clusters are available.

+A higher Silhouette Score generally indicates better separation between clusters.

+🚨 Outlier Detection

+DBSCAN identifies noise points using the cluster label:

+-1

+The project extracts these customers separately:

+outlier_customers = df[
+    df["Cluster"] == -1
+]

+The detected outliers are saved as:

+dbscan_outliers.csv